English

 Choosing suitable materials for overmolding is not just about matching physical properties; it involves thoroughly understanding the product's intended use, mechanical requirements, and cost considerations.
 This section discusses the key factors influencing material selection in overmolding, ensuring optimal performance and cost-effectiveness.

-• Medical Devices: Materials like medical-grade silicone are chosen for their biocompatibility and sterilizability, essential for patient safety.
+• Medical Devices: Materials such as medical-grade silicone are selected for their biocompatibility and sterilizability, which are essential for patient safety.

-• Consumer Electronics: Durability, aesthetics, and tactile feel are crucial, leading to selecting materials like TPEs for soft-touch components.
+• Consumer Electronics: Durability, aesthetics, and tactile feel are crucial, leading to the selection of materials like TPEs for soft-touch components.

 Mechanical Requirements The mechanical demands of the product also play a critical role in material selection:

-• Strength and Durability: Products subjected to mechanical stress or harsh environments may require robust materials like nylon or reinforced composites.
+• Strength and Durability: Products subjected to mechanical stress or harsh environments may require robust materials, such as nylon or reinforced composites.

-• Flexibility and Elasticity: Elastomers like silicone or TPEs are preferred for flexible products like seals and joints.
+• Flexibility and Elasticity: Elastomers, such as silicone or TPEs, are preferred for flexible products like seals and joints.

-• Material Costs: Higher-performance materials like silicone can be more expensive than alternatives like TPEs, impacting the overall cost of production.
+• Material Costs: Higher-performance materials, such as silicone, can be more expensive than alternatives like TPEs, which impacts the overall production cost.

 • Manufacturing Efficiency: Some materials offer savings through easier processing or lower cycle times, which can offset their initial higher costs.